sigu-training/clinical_genomics/index.md

 >    {: .comment}
 >
 >
-> Hence, to effectively call somatic mutations, we can use variants contained in the PoN and/or other publice repositories  (e.g. called *germline resource*, containing frequencies of germline variants in the general population).
-After FilterMutectCalls filtering, consider additional filtering by functional significance with Funcotator.
+> Then, to effectively call somatic mutations, we can use variants contained in the PoN and/or other public repositories  (e.g. called *germline resource*, containing frequencies of germline variants in the general population) to exclude germline variation.
+Finally, to properly classify somatic variants, we apply *FilterMutectCalls filtering*, which produces the final subset annotated VCF file.
+To this aim, we can run the following commands:
 >
-> `gatk Mutect2 -R HSapiensReference_genome_hg19.fasta -I Panel_alignment.bam --germline-resource af-only-gnomad.vcf --panel-of-normals panel_of_normals.vcf -O somatic_genotyped.vcf`
+> - `gatk Mutect2 -R HSapiensReference_genome_hg19.fasta -I Panel_alignment.bam --germline-resource af-only-gnomad.vcf --panel-of-normals panel_of_normals.vcf -O somatic_genotyped_unfiltered.vcf`
 >
-> `gatk FilterMutectCalls -R ref.fasta -V unfiltered.vcf -O filtered.vcf`
+> - `gatk FilterMutectCalls -R HSapiensReference_genome_hg19.fasta -V somatic_genotyped_unfiltered.vcf -O somatic_genotyped_filtered.vcf`
 >